Sirajunnasihin/vsword/README.md

 # VS PHP Word HTML class

 Vs PHP Word HTML is a package created by Raskin Veniamin which allows you to dynamically create files DOCX simply by converting HTML to .DOCX.
-It won the PHP Innovation Award edition of January 2015[http://www.phpclasses.org/winners/year/2015/].
+It won the [PHP Innovation Award edition of January 2015](http://www.phpclasses.org/winners/year/2015/).

 It is open source and easy to use.
 This article will focus on this library as it is the easiest to use.